Title: Clinical Professor Emeritus

 A fellow of the American College of Surgeons, Dr. Levine was the former president of the American Society of Ophthalmic Plastic and Reconstructive Surgery from 1985 to 1986.
 He has additionally maintained membership with several professional organizations, such as the Orbital Society, the Cleveland Ophthalmology Society, the Ohio Ophthalmology Society and the American Academy of Ophthalmology.
 Throughout his career, he has further authored more than 200 articles in professional journals, having written “Manuel of Oculo-plastic Surgery” and co-written “Neuro-ophthalmology and Orbital Disease.”
 He also co-edited “Smiths-Ophthalmic Plastic and Reconstructive Surgery.”

 As a testament to his success, Dr. Levine has accrued myriad accolades.
-The recipient of the Wendel Hughes Lectureship Award, which is the highest award given by the American Physiological Society, he has been listed in Best Doctors of America since 1981.
+The recipient of the Wendel Hughes Lectureship Award, which is the highest award given by the American Oculoplastic Society, he has been listed in Best Doctors of America since 1981.
 Most recently, the American Society of Ophthalmic Plastic and Reconstructive Surgery honored him with the Lifetime Achievement Award in 2018.
 Case Western Reserve University named a lectureship in his honor entitled the Mark Levine Lectureship in Ophthalmology in 2007.
 He has been showcased in the 63rd edition of Who’s Who in America.

 Contact Dr. Levine: